kammererN/pycipher-cli/README.md

 ### Acknowledgments:
 This project builds heavily on information compiled by James Lyons at http://practicalcryptography.com, as well as his [pycipher](https://github.com/jameslyons/pycipher) library.

-To learn more about cryptography and its history, check out [Practical Cryptography](http://practicalcryptography.com).
+To learn more about cryptography and its history, check out his site [Practical Cryptography](http://practicalcryptography.com).

 ### Licensing:
 Copyright &copy; 2023 nxrada